grpc/proposal/L69-core-cleanup-static-duration-objects.md

 ## Rationale

 This approach was chosen because it already works for libprotobuf for many years.

+It minimises the efford for the libary programmer as well as for the library user and it is not a breaking change, only one new public function that can be called if needed.

 ## Implementation

-The core functionality and some OnShutdownDelete/OnShutdownFree calls are implemented in this PR:
+The core functionality and some `OnShutdownDelete`/`OnShutdownFree` calls are implemented in this PR:

 https://github.com/grpc/grpc/pull/23362

-Any allocation of a static-duration object should now and in the future be wrapped to ensure a full cleanup when grpc_final_shutdown_library() is called.
+Any allocation of a static-duration object should now and in the future be wrapped to ensure a full cleanup when `grpc_final_shutdown_library()` is called.

 ## Open issues (if applicable)